 The crude death rate (CDR) of Talisay in the previous years had been established from 5.04-3.08.
-Year 2009 registered the lowest CDR at 3.08 deaths for every 1,000 population.
+The year 2009 registered the lowest CDR at 3.08 deaths for every 1,000 population.
 Child mortality was reported in Talisay during the CBMS survey conducted in 2009, with 1.67 deaths for every 1,000 infants.
 On the other hand, only 1 incidence of death was reported in Brgy.
-Tumaway due to pregnancy related causes during the survey period.
+Tumaway due to pregnancy-related causes during the survey period.

 3. Social Welfare Services

-There services are the collection of particular interest of the various sectors in the municipality-children, elders, people with physical deformities and other special groups.
+SWS deals with various sectors in the municipality-children, elders, people with physical deformities, and other special groups.
 There are Day Care Centers in 13 barangays.
-Each day care center is managed by one day care worker which caters to around 60-13 children ages 3-5 years.
-The facilities are good condition.
-There is also a Municipality Social Welfare Development Office in Poblacion that caters to solo-parents, person with disability, women and other special need groups.
+Each Day Care Center is managed by one daycare worker which caters to around 15-60 children ages 3-5 years..
+There is also a Municipality Social Welfare Development Office in Poblacion that caters to solo parents, persons with disability, women, and other special needs groups.

 a.
 Day Care Center

 Services: (DCCS) – Day Care Service/Early Childhood Care & Development (Daily Session/Activities), Children Congress Family Week Recognition Day Clientele: (DCCC) – 3-5-year-old children priority from indigent families.